UbiCastTeam/ansible-public/roles/tester/README.md

 # Tester
+## Description

 The tester group is used to configure all hosts with the UbiCast tester solution
  * In a standard and HA Ubicast case, the hosts are all those that compose the UbiCast platform

+This group is only meant to be used as a meta group (see for instance meta groups section in the [standard example inventory](../../inventories/example/std/hosts) or [HA example inventory](../../inventories/example/ha/hosts)).

 ## Role Variables